davidavdav/NamedArrays.jl/README.md

 std
 ```

- These functions, when operating along one dimension, keep the names in the orther dimensions, and name the left over singleton dimension as `$function($dimname)`.
+ These functions, when operating along one dimension, keep the names in the other dimensions, and name the left over singleton dimension as `$function($dimname)`.

 Methods that AbstractArray covers
 ---------------------------